Like every other citizen, modern genealogists also live their lives on an internet populated by identity thieves.

 The event was prominently featured that day on the Austin NBC affiliate KXAN:

-The educational materials developed by the Center were most on display and featured an ID Protection Toolkit here.
-Their ID Recovery Toolkit was also displayed here.
+The educational materials developed by the Center were most on display and featured an ID Protection Toolkit found here.
+Their ID Recovery Toolkit is found here.
 Another popular attraction at the event was an educational video game called “Beat the Thief.“

 Among the most provocative observations shared with the audience were those found in the remarks of Congressman John Carter (R-31st TX) in which he described the international nature of the threat of identity theft and how several young Russian billionaires had acquired their wealth.
 Judge Carter cemented his place as one recognizing early on the serious threat posed by identity thieves with his success in proposing legislation designed to fit the punishment to the damage done by the crime.
 Although not specifically cited, I believed he was referring to H.R.
 1731 (The Identity Theft Penalty Enhancement Act) which became Public Law No: 108-275 on 07/15/2004.